Laser / IPL Hair Removal Bristol

 * For the purposes of this page we classify laser and IPL as the same treatment

 IPL hair removal is a safer alternative for the skin as opposed to laser hair removal, which is why Pro.
 Clinics have invested in the latest e-Light and SHR Radio Frequency IPL devices as the most effective method of permanent hair reduction.

 IPL has been proven to offer a medical grade, gentle and long-lasting solution for unwanted hair.
 IPL has been carried out safely and effectively for many years, and destroys multiple hairs with each pulse of the machine, making the process quick, painless, and highly effective.

-- It’s been proven to be far less painful than laser and much safer for the skin.
+- It has been proven to be far less painful than laser and much safer for the skin.

-- Intense pulsed light is a fast and effective method of eliminating unwanted hair.
+- Intense Pulsed Light (IPL) is a fast and effective method of eliminating unwanted hair.

 - Medical Grade equipment, giving long lasting results at a more affordable price.

 - Most people will require around six sessions spaced a month apart.
 Depending on the individual, a couple of top up sessions may be required once or twice a year.

 Unlike shaving or waxing, that lasts a couple of days or weeks and can often result in painful ingrown hairs, IPL/Laser hair removal offers a permanent hair reduction solution in just a few quick and easy treatments with minimal discomfort to permanently minimise hair growth.

 IPL hair removal is very safe and Pro.
 Clinics have invested in market leading equipment to ensure that your treatment is as quick and pain free as possible.
 We are often asked various questions regarding laser hair removal, such as ‘Can hair removal cause cancer?’
 There is a myth surrounding laser hair removal that it can cause cancer, although this myth is completely unfounded.
 The wavelengths used are specially designed to pass through the skin cells and target only the hair follicles that are found deep within the skin.